storskegg/Qlikr/README.md

 Also, the `requirements.txt` file?
 I just wouldn't pay much attention to that yet.
 Still figuring that out.

+Also also, I have some hardcoded paths in the code.

 ## TL;DR
-This project is an over-engineered solution to replacing the garage door clicker to our 40-yr old garage door (no replacement clickers to be had, do not want to replace the garage door opener, because it still works, because it's 40yrs old).
+This project is an over-engineered solution to replacing the garage door clicker to our 40-yr old garage door opener (no replacement clickers to be had, do not want to replace the garage door opener, because it still works, because it's 40yrs old).

 ## Moar Description
 The project consists of 2+ units based on raspberry pi's: